ZainpayNG/zainpay/README.md

 ## Installation

 1. Add the dependency to your project.
-In your `pubspec.yaml` file add: `zainpay: 0.0.4`
+In your `pubspec.yaml`, file add: `zainpay: 0.0.4`.
-2. Run `flutter pub get`
+2. Run `flutter pub get`.

 ## Usage